 Speaking of India, Mumbai, India may have more crossdressers (i.e., transgender women of one kind or another) than any other city in the world, although the available statistics are just rough estimates.
 Indeed, I’ve been told that that Mumbai, Bangalore, Delhi, Hyderabad, and Chennai all have substantial transgender populations.
 In my opinion, the Indian transgender persons often are very good-looking.
 I love the brightly colored saris (clothing) and gold jewelry that some of them wear.
 But the more basic point is that transgender people in large numbers are found on every continent.
 World-wide, there are more than 150 million of us.
 In addition, transgender people have been documented in many Western and non-Western cultures from antiquity.
 We are a normal part of the human gender spectrum.

-But that rear-guard that still wishes to “treat” our “disorders” might respond, “Doesn’t that overlook thousands of poorly functioning transgender persons?”
-As I was thinking about how misleading the presumption of that question is, The Washington Post, a prestigious US newspaper, did a feature story on transgender prostitution in Washington D.C.
+But the rear-guard might respond, “Doesn’t that overlook thousands of poorly functioning crossdressers?”
+Well, “poorly functioning” sometimes is a misleading characterization of being caught in a vicious circle.
+I recall reading a feature article in The Washington Post, a prestigious US newspaper, which was about the plight of crossdressers in Washington D.C. who turn to prostitution.
 One of those they interviewed was Staci Daniel, a 23-year-old escort who had been working on the K Street NW strip for several years.
 She got into sex-work when, as a teenager, she realized that her transgender identity and appearance were preventing her from being hired for other work.
 She desperately needed to put food on the table; and she discovered that she could make hundreds of dollars a week as an escort.
 Besides supporting herself, she began putting a niece through college.
-Her periodic arrests could be seen as violations of her right to self-preservation.1
+Her periodic arrests could be seen as getting caught trying to survive.1

 Journey of Self-Discovery